Sharad Pawar booked by ED in Rs 25,000 crore money laundering case

 Following the FIR by the EOW, the ED filed its case.
 The HC was approached by a Mumbai based activist, Surinder Arora seeking an investigation into the case.
 Following the order of the ED, Ajit Pawar had moved the Supreme Court seeking to quash proceedings.

-However the court declined to grant relief and ordered the Mumbai police to conduct a free and fair probe.
+However, the court declined to grant relief and ordered the Mumbai police to conduct a free and fair probe.

 According to the ED, there were several irregularities in the loans provided to the cooperative sugar factories by the MSCB off coals.
 The loans were sanctioned to the factories despite the finances being weak.
-Further additional benefits were extended without any justification, the ED has also said.
+Further, additional benefits were extended without any justification, the ED has also said.